spotinst/help/src/docs/ocean-spark/configure-spark-apps/docker-images.md

 These images are also published on a [public Dockerhub repository](https://hub.docker.com/r/datamechanics/spark).
 It is not recommended to pull images directly from Dockerhub in production (it’s best to use our [GCR](https://gcr.io/datamechanics/spark) repository instead) as free users of DockerHub are subject to rate-limiting.

-## Data Mechanics Docker images release notes
+## Docker image release notes

-Data Mechanics regularly updates its publicly available Docker images for Spark.
+Ocean Spark regularly updates its publicly available Docker images for Spark.
 This section contains the release notes of those images, indicating what changed in each version.

 ### Release dm15 (latest)
 - Add new images with Spark 3.2.0 and Hadoop 3.3.1